MaxLSB/mini-hourglass/README.md

-# nlp-project
+# Hourglass: Auto-Regressive Hierarchical Transformer Language Model (at character level)

 _Still working on it..._

 ## Introduction

-Implemented the Hourglass Language Model from scratch, which is a character-level Hierarchical Transformer Language Model.
+Implemented the Hourglass Language Model from scratch, which is a Hierarchical Transformer Language Model.
 This auto-regressive transformer uses a U-Net-like structure, which enables it to handle longer sequences more effectively.

+My model works at a *character-level* (easier to train compared to words/sub-words).
 I built the entire pre-training, fine-tuning, and inference processes.
 The goal of this project was to gain a detailed understanding of the functioning of autoregressive transformer models through a hands-on approach and an implementation of a very interesting paper.

 The [paper](https://arxiv.org/abs/2110.13711) of reference.